 I've been using the face balm for years, it's my go-to in the winter and the summer.
 It's super healing and I just love it.
 I also use cleansing oil which effectively removes pollution and makeup without disturbing or stripping my skin.
-The whole line is inspired by Polish pharmacies of her childhood and prepared with all-organic healing and nourishing cold-pressed vegetable oils, nut and seed butters, essential oils and premium quality herbs.
+The whole line is inspired by the Polish pharmacies of her childhood and prepared with all-organic healing and nourishing cold-pressed vegetable oils, nut and seed butter, essential oils, and premium quality herbs.
 Magdalena has a gorgeous studio in Ottawa, which one day I will visit.

 Founded by a holistic nutritionist, and wellness advocate, Herb Market Botanicals is committed to using only 100% natural, effective, superior-quality ingredients.
 I am new to this brand and have been using the Lavender Patchouli Luxury Body Oil blend which takes me on a woodsy and enlightening journey, heightening all my senses with the unique blend of rich, earthy aromas from lavender and patchouli.
 If you love body oil like me, you will LOVE this.

 Nisha the founder is simply lovely.
 We've been communicating via email while I try her edible skincare products.
 Yep, you read that right, you could actually eat them.
-Their products are 100% natural, edible, vegan and free from artificial ingredients.
+Their products are 100% natural, edible, vegan, and free from artificial ingredients.

-Founder Leah is an ethnobotanist, researcher and community activist, her aim is to contribute to cultural knowledge renewal in connection to Indigenous plant foods and medicines.
+Founder Leah is an ethnobotanist, researcher, and community activist, her aim is to contribute to cultural knowledge renewal in connection to Indigenous plant foods and medicines.
 Wherever possible she draws on teachings learned from family and community members that are connected to Indigenous plants and the land.

-Founded by Rose Gwet, Luxcey beauty is designed to inspire slow living, a communion with nature, and stepping into positive rituals.
+Founded by Rose Gwet, Luxcey beauty is designed to inspire slow living, communion with nature, and stepping into positive rituals.
 Drawing on her roots and time spent living in a Cameroonian village, Gwet finds inspiration in life’s simple moments and believes in dedicating time to one’s well-being.

 From Montréal, she perfects her notion of rituals, an important legacy of her journey in Cameroon.
 More than just products, Rose can now offer a complete sensory experience.